Burningstone91/smart-home-setup/README.md

 ### PiHole
 To monitor a PiHole instance we can use the [Pi-Hole integration](https://www.home-assistant.io/integrations/pi_hole/).
 In order to enable/disable PiHole, we need to get the API key first.
 Log into the Web interface of Pi-Hole go to "Settings".
 In the tab "API/Web Interface" click on the button "Show API token".
 Copy the token.
 In Home Assistant on the sidebar click on "Configuration" then on "Integrations".
-Click on the orange plus in the bottom right corner, search for "Pi-Hole" and click on it.
+Click on "+ ADD INTEGRATION" in the bottom right corner, search for "Pi-Hole" and click on it.
 Enter the IP of your Pi-Hole instance in the field "Host".
 Paste the token from the previous step in the field "API key" and press "SUBMIT".

 ### Speedtest
 To get Speedtest data we can use the [Speedtest.net integration](https://www.home-assistant.io/integrations/speedtestdotnet/).
 In Home Assistant on the sidebar click on "Configuration" then on "Integrations".
-Click on the orange plus in the bottom right corner, search for "speedtest" and click on it.
+Click on "+ ADD INTEGRATION" in the bottom right corner, search for "speedtest" and click on it.
 Press "SUBMIT".

 ### Remote Raspberry Pis